manoelroza/Repo2/README.md

 # Repo2
-This is my first repository!
+This is my Second repository!